 1. After an initial investment, solar power is incredibly cheap, if not free.
 Technology has brought costs for solar power way down, and thanks to government incentives, Americans now have the ability to free themselves from the high cost of energy, by harnessing the sun’s energy through solar panels.
 Despite what your power company would have you believe, switching to solar is fast, easy and a sound financial move.

 2. Solar power systems require very little maitenance.
 There are many mechanical advantages to going solar.
-Solar power systems have a very small number of moving parts, run silently and require almost no maintenance, if any.
-In fact, they’re so reliable, organizations use them to independently run warning signals, navigational buoys, aircraft warning lights and railroad crossing signs.
+Solar power systems have a very small number of moving parts, run silently, are highly reliable and require almost no maintenance, if any.
+In fact, they’re so reliable that organizations use them to independently run warning signals, navigational buoys, aircraft warning lights and railroad crossing signs.
 Once you purchase and install a solar power system, there are very few recurring costs, and these systems can be expanded as energy needs grow.

-These systems will also increase a home’s value without increasing property taxes.
-The U.S. Department of Energy recently detailed that for every dollar in energy a homeowner saves with a solar system, it also adds between $10 and $20 to their home’s value.
+4. A switch to solar can increase a home’s value without increasing property taxes.
+The U.S. Department of Energy says that for every dollar in energy a homeowner saves with a solar system, it also adds between $10 and $20 to a home’s value.
 As a result, if a system cuts energy costs by $500 a year, it will add between $5,000 and $10,000 to the home’s value.

 5. There are plenty of rebates and incentives that drop the price further.
-Many state and federal government incentives now exist to provide even more savings on a solar power system, so there has never been a more affordable time to go solar.
+Many state and federal government rebates and incentives now exist to provide even more savings on a solar power system, so there has never been a more affordable time to go solar.

 6. Solar power works even in places where it's not always sunny.
-Some people think that solar only works in sunny, temperate regions, but that’s not true either.
+Some people think that solar only works in sunny, temperate regions, but that’s not true.
 Solar panels can be effective in cooler climates as well.
 The world’s current solar energy leader is Germany, a country in Northern Europe, and many people in Alaska also use solar, even if much of the state can be dark for months at a time.

 Currently, massive government incentives are allowing people to save a percentage of the cost of installing their solar power systems.
-Verengo Solar is a green investor with lease-to-own options that will install a complete solar system for no money out of pocket.
-Verengo Solar will review your current situation, and if it can’t save you money, it won’t take your business.
+Verengo® Solar is a green investor with lease-to-own options that will install a complete solar system for no money out of pocket.
+Verengo will review your current situation, and if it can’t save you money, it won’t take your business.
 See how to save on your electric bill right now.